 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Mean Girls is an American teen comedy about a girl who enters public school for the first time and most learn to deal with high school cliques and bullies.
+Mean Girls is an American teen comedy about a girl who enters public school for the first time and learns how to deal with high school cliques and bullies.
 Since its theatrical release in April 2004, the film has developed a cult following and inspired several quotable catchphrases that are often referenced in online conversations.

 The film won three Teen Choice Awards in 2004 for Choice Movie Blush, Choice Movie Actress (Comedy), and Choice Breakout Movie Star (Female), all for Lindsay Lohan.
 It also won three MTV Movie Awards in 2005 for Best Female Performance (Lindsay Lohan), Breakthrough Female (Rachel McAdams), and Best On-Screen Team.